elsie-dev/04jtech-Job-Application/README.md

 Webservers and loadbalancers running Nginx
 Helps in performance problem,this way we can add new servers (vm's) and increase the capacity of your platform.
 Distributing the load over multiple machines is referred to as "load balancing".

+Compromises:
+Virtual box with name loadbalancer already exists. removing load from the vagrant file then doing ```vagrant up``` solved the error.